 Mangroves, mountains, mud flats, grassy slope, river, sky, and cityscape.
 The city of Bali can be seen from across the Danshui River.

 The photos above are a look behind me, towards Danshui.
 Below are several views of the Guandu Bridge, just ahead of me, as seen from the biking trail.
+Below, the Guandu Ferry and a map of the biking trail.

 For more information on Taipei County's wetlands, see the web site for the Taipei County Sustainable Development Education Center (Click here.)